LogicElements/visual-modbus/README.md

 # Usage

-To run visual modbus for the desired device, go to the device directory and run  VisualXxxx.py script, such as for RTD emulator:
+To run visual modbus for the desired device, go to the device directory and run  Visual*.py script, such as for RTD emulator:

     cd RtdEmulator
     python VisualRtdEmul.py

+Such a window should appear.
 ![Alt text](visual-modbus.png?raw=true "VisualModbus application")
   - "Settings" -> "Edit" shows window with all settings parameters to change.
 This can be used to adjust window dimension.
 First resize window, ge to Edit settings, notice window size has changed, "Save" new settings, close application, rerun application with new size.
   - "Help" shows new window with information.